wombleton/gitlaw-nz/acts/B/Building Research Levy Act 1969.md

     *   (c) in all other cases, the person responsible for the carrying out of the construction work

-    _building consent_ means a building consent in terms of the [Building Act 2004][23]; but does not include a consent issued in respect of any demolition
+    _building consent_ means a building consent in terms of the [Building Act 2004][26]; but does not include a consent issued in respect of any demolition

-    _chief executive_ means the chief executive of the Ministry (within the meaning of the Research, Science, and Technology Act 2010)
+    _chief executive_ means the chief executive of the Ministry (within the meaning of the [Research, Science, and Technology Act 2010][27])

     _consideration_, in relation to any contract, means the amount agreed between the employer and the builder at the time at which the contract is entered into as being the amount payable to the contractor under the contract; but does not include any addition to or reduction in the amount so agreed which is subsequently agreed on as a result of any variation of the contract made after the levy payable in respect of the contract becomes due

-    _construction work_ or _work_ means any work in connection with the construction, erection, renewal, alteration, or improvement of a building for which a building consent is required under the [Building Act 2004][23]
+    _construction work_ or _work_ means any work in connection with the construction, erection, renewal, alteration, or improvement of a building for which a building consent is required under the [Building Act 2004][26]

     _contract_ means a contract between an employer and a builder which is for the performance of construction work and which determines the amount of consideration payable to the builder in respect of the work

     _employer_ means any owner or other person who contracts with a builder for the performance of construction work by the builder, or at whose request, or on whose behalf or on whose credit, with his privity or consent, construction work is performed; and includes all persons claiming under him whose rights are acquired after the commencement of the work

+    _financial statements_ has the same meaning as in [section 6][28] of the Financial Reporting Act 2013

     _financial year_ means the period of 12 months ending with 31 March in any year

+    _generally accepted accounting practice_ has the same meaning as in [section 8][29] of the Financial Reporting Act 2013

-    _local authority_ means a territorial authority within the meaning of the [Local Government Act 2002][24]
+    _local authority_ means a territorial authority within the meaning of the [Local Government Act 2002][30]

     _Minister_ means, subject to any enactment, the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act